 What about his relationship with Churchill, which was described in the book as a great wartime partnership?

 For me, the book goes further than that.
 It’s the relationship between George VI, the Queen Mother and the Roosevelt family.
 I would always argue that their visit to America in 1939 was probably the most important Royal visit in the last century.
 In the face of American isolationism, it helped push the American elite away from their tender warmth toward Nazi Germany and feel closer to the British.
 So that, for me, was a turning moment.
 The whole abdication crisis is also described, as well as the relationship with Churchill that you mention.

-A good book to read, especially as it all is so much in the ether.
 Your next choice is Ben Pimlott’s biography of the Queen, in which he sets out to show her more personal side.

 Yes.
 Ben was the head of Goldsmith College and I got to know him a little bit before his sad and premature death.
 For a Labour Party man, he had a very keen and sceptical eye of the royal scene.
 He was also given very good access, for once, by the Palace.

 Why do you think they let him in, considering his credentials?

 Because his credentials were both left-of-centre and academic.
 He was a worthy adversary, very much up to the job.
 I think he painted a very skillful portrait of the Queen, who has always been quite an enigmatic, elusive character.
 He painted in rather more subtle shades than the caricatures – for example, he looked at her relationship with Prince Philip, and I think he was particularly good at looking at her relationships with politicians and the wry way in which she observed these things.

 She is meant to have a good sense of humour and to be a great mimic as well.